On Lichnerowicz sharp distance-regular graphs: Preliminaries

 The following result gives a basic inequality for the parameters of an amply regular graph.

 \begin{theorem}[{\cite[Theorem 1.2.3]{BCN89}}] Let $G$ be an amply regular graph with parameters $(n, d, \alpha, \beta)$. \begin{enumerate} \item[(i)] We have

 \item[(ii)] Equality holds in \eqref{eq:7} if and only if $G$ is the icosahedron or the line graph of a regular graph of girth at least $5$.
-In case $G$ has diameter $2$ this happens only when $G$ is the pentagon. \end{enumerate} \end{theorem}
+In particular, if $G$ has diameter 2, then $G$ is the pentagon. \end{enumerate} \end{theorem}

 An amply regular graph with diameter 2 is called a {\it strongly regular} graph.
 The eigenvalues of a strongly regular graph can be determined by its parameters.

 \begin{theorem}[{\cite[Chapter 10]{GR01}}] Let $G$ be a strongly regular graph with parameters $(n,d,\alpha,\allowbreak \beta)$.
 Then $G$ has exactly three distinct Laplacian eigenvalues: